In your project directory

 3. Resource

-Like mentioned earlier, Resource, a svelte component, which helps manage the network requests while using useStore to manage REST resources.
-Resource also handles resolution of promises and notify of loading during an on-going network request, errors on events of HTTP errors or data availability on success.
+As mentioned earlier, Resource, is a svelte component, which helps manage the network requests while using store to manage REST resources.
+Resource also handles resolution of promises and notify of result during an on-going network request, errors on events of HTTP errors or data availability on success.

 Resource is just a svelte component used as below: